-Science Aim: Map the distribution and kinematics of molecular gas in a nearby spiral galaxy M100 (NGC 4321) is a bright, fairly face-on spiral galaxy in the Virgo Cluster.
-As one of the nearest (d ~16 Mpc) spiral galaxies with well-defined arms and active star formation, M100 has been studied at virtually every wavelength, including the millimeter.
+Science Aim: Map the distribution and kinematics of molecular gas in a nearby spiral galaxy

+M100 (NGC 4321) is a bright, fairly face-on spiral galaxy in the Virgo Cluster.
+As one of the nearest (d ~ 16 Mpc) spiral galaxies with well-defined arms and active star formation, M100 has been studied at virtually every wavelength, including the millimeter.
 These studies reveal a rich molecular interstellar medium (ISM) fuelling the star formation visible at optical and IR wavelengths.
 A bar funnels gas to the center of M100, leading to a nuclear concentration of molecular gas and star formation while fainter molecular emission traces the spiral arms.
-ALMA imaged M100 as a science verification target like M100 a viable project.
+ALMA imaged M100 as a science verification target and the data are available from the Science Portal.

+ALMA's excellent imaging fidelity, mosaicing capabilities, and sensitivity to large angular scale (via the ACA) make a wide-field, high-resolution image of a galaxy like M100 a viable project.
 Such data would probe the dynamical effects of spiral arms and the nuclear bar on molecular gas, map the density distribution of the molecular ISM, and allow comparisons of molecular material to the distributions of dust, recent star formation, stellar populations, and other phases of the ISM.

-In Cycle 4, ALMA's excellent imaging fidelity, mosaicing capabilities, and sensitivity to large angular scale (via the ACA) make a wide-field, high-resolution image of a galaxy and the data are available from the Science Portal.